Slow Cooker Lemon and Blackberry Cake

 Slow cooking a cake might seem like an odd thing to do, but it keeps lovely and moist, and you can get on with other things without having to keep your eye on the oven as much, especially when you have got to know your slow cooker like I have.
-The one I used today is round and 3 litres in size, and it runs very hot, usually trying to burn the edges of cakes, and bringing dishes to simmering point quite quickly.
+The slow cooker I used today is round and 3 litres in size, and it runs very hot, usually trying to burn the edges of cakes, and bringing dishes to simmering point quite quickly.

 If you bake a cake in your own slow cooker, take into account whether your cooker runs hot or slow, and it should generally take between 1-2 hours on high.
 You will need to check it regularly the first time, to watch out for burning.

-Back to the cake, the lemon zest went really well with the blackberry purée, for a real summery flavour.
-If you use whole berries instead of purée, just bear in mind they will sink to the bottom during the slow cooking process.
+Back to the cake, the lemon zest goes really well with the blackberry purée, and creates a real summery flavour.
+If you use whole blackberries instead of mashing up blackberries from a tin, just bear in mind they will sink to the bottom during the slow cooking process.

-- 125 g / half a cup plus 1 tablespoon butter
+- 125 g butter (half a cup plus 1 tbsp)

-- 2 medium eggs
+- 2 medium free-range eggs

-- 250 g / 2 cups plain flour
+- 250 g plain (all-purpose) flour (2 cups)

 - 1.5 tsp baking powder

 - 200 ml milk

 - 1 tin blackberries in syrup drained and mashed up, or use fresh blackberries